 Go to the contact page

 Through mechanical knowledge and advanced engineering in all aspects of the project, we make premium machinery, lines and equipment to handle wood.
-Renholmen AB, started in 1952, is part of the Profura Group and our promise is Engineering Greatness.
+Renholmen AB, started in 1952, is part of the ARA Technology Group owned by Storskogen AB.